Shroud of Turin: Conservation

-The shroud has undergone several restorations and several steps have been taken to preserve it to avoid further damage and contamination.
+The Shroud has undergone several restorations and several steps have been taken to preserve it to avoid further damage and contamination.
 It is kept under laminated bulletproof glass in an airtight case.
 The temperature- and humidity-controlled case is filled with argon (99.5%) and oxygen (0.5%) to prevent chemical changes.
-The shroud itself is kept on an aluminum support sliding on runners and stored flat within the case.
+The shroud itself is kept on an aluminium support sliding on runners and stored flat within the case.
+During a 2002 restoration by the Commission for the Conservation of the Shroud, thirty triangular patches and a Holland cloth backing that had been added by nuns in 1534 were removed.
+This restoration has been criticized as causing damage to the Shroud.

 Religious views

-The Gospels of Matthew, Mark, and Luke state that Joseph of Arimathea wrapped the body of Jesus in a piece of linen cloth and placed it in a new tomb.
-The Gospel of John says he used strips of linen.
+The Gospels of Matthew, Mark and Luke state that Joseph of Arimathea wrapped the body of Jesus in a "linen cloth" or "linen shroud" or just in "linen" (Greek: sindon) and placed it in a new tomb.
+The Gospel of John says that the body was wrapped in linen cloths (Greek: othonia), with a significant quantity of myrrh and aloes.

-After the resurrection, the Gospel of John states: "Simon Peter came along behind him and went straight into the tomb.
-He saw the strips of linen lying there, as well as the cloth that had been wrapped around Jesus' head.
-The cloth was still lying in its place, separate from the linen."

-The Gospel of Luke states: "Peter, however, got up and ran to the tomb.
-Bending over, he saw the strips of linen lying by themselves."
+The Gospel of John states that after the Resurrection of Jesus, "Simon Peter came, following him, and went into the tomb.
+He saw the linen wrappings lying there, and the cloth that had been on Jesus's head, not lying with the linen wrappings but rolled up in a place by itself."
+The Gospel of Luke states: "But Peter got up and ran to the tomb; stooping and looking in, he saw the linen cloths by themselves; then he went home, amazed at what had happened."

-In 1543, John Calvin, in his book Treatise on Relics, explained the reason why the Shroud cannot be genuine:
+In 1543, John Calvin, in his book Treatise on Relics, explained why the Shroud cannot be genuine:

 Although pieces said to be of burial cloths of Jesus are held by at least four churches in France and three in Italy, none has gathered as much religious following as the Shroud of Turin.
 The religious beliefs and practices associated with the shroud predate historical and scientific discussions and have continued in the 21st century, although the Catholic Church has never passed judgment on its authenticity.
 An example is the Holy Face Medal bearing the image from the shroud, worn by some Catholics.
-Indeed, the Shroud of Turin is respected by Christians of several traditions, including Baptists, Catholics, Lutherans, Methodists, Orthodox, Pentecostals, and Presbyterians.
-Several Lutheran parishes have hosted replicas of the Shroud of Turin, for didactic and devotional purposes.
+Indeed, the Shroud of Turin is respected by Christians of several traditions, including Baptists, Catholics, Lutherans, Methodists, Orthodox, Pentecostals and Presbyterians.
+Several Lutheran parishes have hosted replicas of the Shroud, for didactic and devotional purposes.